nxp-imx/oem-prov-app/Documentation/user_guide.md

    * Use SPSDK to download the security assets from the EdgeLock 2GO Server
    * Use SPSDK to write the security assets on the local partition
 3. __Boot the system:__
-* The system is automatically booted by SPSDK, the application will start automatically after boot, running in indirect mode.
+* The system is automatically booted by SPSDK, the application will start automatically after boot, running in provisioning via proxy mode.
 4. __Check status:__
 * You can check the status of operation with:
 ```sh